Sir John Somerset1

 Citations

-General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas1
+General Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas1

 M, #26136, b.
 23 December 1814, d.
 4 June 1904

-General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas was born on 23 December 1814 at Marylebone, London, England.1 He was the son of Samuel Hood, 2nd Baron Bridport and Charlotte Mary Nelson, Duchesa di Bronté.1 He married Lady Mary Penelope Hill, daughter of Sir Arthur Blundell Sandys Trumbull Hill, 3rd Marquess of Downshire and Lady Maria Windsor, on 2 August 1838 at St. George's Church, St. George Street, Hanover Square, London, England.2 He died on 4 June 1904 at age 89 at Royal Lodge, Windsor Park, England.2 He was buried on 10 June 1904 at Cricket St. Thomas, Somerset, England.2 His will was probated, at over £3000 gross and £2000 net.2
+General Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas was born on 23 December 1814 at Marylebone, London, EnglandG.1 He was the son of Samuel Hood, 2nd Baron Bridport and Charlotte Mary Nelson, Duchesa di Bronté.1 He married Lady Mary Penelope Hill, daughter of Arthur Blundell Sandys Trumbull Hill, 3rd Marquess of Downshire and Lady Maria Windsor, on 2 August 1838 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He died on 4 June 1904 at age 89 at Royal Lodge, Windsor Park, Windsor, Berkshire, EnglandG.2 He was buried on 10 June 1904 at Cricket St. Thomas, Somerset, EnglandG.2 His will was proven (by probate), at over £3000 gross and £2000 net.2

 Citations